The Google TV Streamer Is Not The (an)Droid You Are Looking For!

 The Google TV 4K uses Android 14, the latest version available.
 The MediaTek 8696 processor, however, is not the latest, and the Tegra X1 inside the 2019 Shield TV Pro bests it in every way possible.
 It boggles the mind that Google would produce a brand-new streamer and put a subpar processor in it.
 This choice dooms the Google TV streamer to early obsolescence!

 That said, the UI seems snappy and when I am scrolling through my streaming services, it is quick to snap from tile to tile.
-That said, as soon as you open an app, there is a delay as you scroll from screen to screen and the unit has to render new images.
+However, as soon as you open an app, there is a delay as you scroll from screen to screen and the unit has to render new images.
 Right now, its not a deal breaker, but as this ages, it will be.

 Streaming Performance